 To keep abreast of the field folks (the techies) and make sure they felt like part of the company, I called each of them once a month to check in.
 Sure, I only had 40 people in the field so it was doable (My secretary would schedule the calls to make sure we connected).

-I would then call my client before they hired the vendor.
+I would then call my client before the new software was installed and asked if they’d be willing to continue working with us if they brought in new software.
 Of course they were happy to have us do the work, given my staff’s excellence.
 This factor alone caused my business to explode.
 I once even got a call from the vendor: “You’re killing me.
-Clients order the upgrade and then we don’t hear from them because you’re already handling it.
-How do you find out so fast?”
+Clients order an upgrade but don’t hire us to do any programming because you’re already handling it.
+How do you get in there so fast?”

-My colleagues chided me: “Are you running a spa?” they’d ask.
+My colleagues chided me when they found out how well I took care of my peeps: “Are you running a spa?” they’d ask.
 “Don’t you think your folks will take advantage?”
 I think they were jealous, but that didn’t stop them from trying to hire my staff away from me.
 I would hear grumbles at conferences, gossip that they were offering big bucks to lure my folks away.
 But nope, I never lost an employee to anything other than relocation in four years.
 They were happy.

 WHO IS YOUR CLIENT?